maestrano/maestrano-ruby/README.md

 ```

 ### Group Setup
-The group setup is very similar to the user one.
+The group setup is similar to the user one.
 The mapping is a little easier though.
 Your model should also have the :provider and :uid attributes.
+Also your group model should have a add_member method and also a has_member? method (see controller below)

 Assuming a group model called 'Organization', the find_or_create_for_maestrano class method could look like this:
 ```ruby